marshray/marshray-public-misc/settings/ms/windows/set up procedure/50_dev_env_set_up.md

 and `RUSTUP_HOME` to something shorter than the default `%USERPROFILE%\.cargo` and `%USERPROFILE%\.rustup`.
 For example, `C:\u\cargo` and `C:\u\rustup`.

+## Nvidia

+The Nvidia video card driver install edited the system `Path` to put
+* C:\Program Files (x86)\NVIDIA Corporation\PhysX\Common

+That's 112 bytes of junk in the environment of every process just to locate four dlls.
+Also, a bit ridiculous to still be using a 32-bit compatibility directory in this day and age.
+But you do you, Nvidia.

+### PATH

+The Nvidia CUDA install edited the system `Path` to put
+* C:\app\nvidia\cuda\v12.2\bin
+* C:\app\nvidia\cuda\v12.2\libnvvp
+ahead of even the Windows system directories.
+(Gee thanks guys real helpful).
+The 'libnvvp' directory is particularly useless, it contains only `nvvp.exe` and `eclipse.exe`, neither of which run without a Java runtime available.

+It also appends to the system `Path`
+* C:\Program Files\NVIDIA Corporation\Nsight Compute 2023.2.2\
+This directory doesn't even contains executables, just a couple of .bat files that have start menu items anyway.

+It also created the variables `CUDA_PATH` and `CUDA_PATH_V12_2` with the value `C:\app\nvidia\cuda\v12.2`.

+But my development tools seemed to look for the variable `CUDA_ROOT` for some reason.

+In any case, `%CUDA_PATH%\bin` needs to be in the `Path``.

 ## After basic apps are installed
 ```
 reg query HKCU\Environment /v Path